 ~ Teddy Bears' Picnic, 1907

-Today is a fine day to host a Teddy Bears' Picnic for young ones of your acquaintance, inviting all well-behaved Teddy Bears and other stuffed animals.
+It's Bear Season and a fine day to host a Teddy Bears' Picnic for the young and young-at-heart in your acquaintance, inviting all well-behaved Teddy Bears or other stuffed animals.
+This simple jig contains lots of chases clockwise and anti-clockwise and circles and is easy for picnicking teddy bars to learn.
 In real life, however, it's wise to take all due care to prevent frolicking and hungry bears from crashing your own picnic party or camping trip.
-Real bears will go to great lengths to sample food left accessible by humans both outdoors and and can even rip open cars and break into houses if determined .
+Real bears will go to great lengths to sample food left accessible by humans both indoors and outdoors and and can even rip open cars and break into houses if a snack beckons.
 Sometimes, though, all they want is a cool beverage.
 In 2012, a family of bears ransacked a cabin in northern Norway and guzzled 100 cans of beer!
-In a similar event in 2004, a bear drank 36 cans of Rainier, but completely ignored the Busch beer.
+And in a similar event in 2004, a bear drank 36 cans of Rainier, but completely ignored the Busch beer.
 After sleeping off his hangover, the bear was captured in a trap baited with doughnuts, honey, and two more cans of his favorite lager! 🍩 🐻 🧸 🍯 🍉 🍺

 Teddy Bear's Picnic